mtyn/haskellbot/README.md

 2. Create a `hs/tmp` directory to hold the generated haskell files
 3. Run `yarn install` to install dependencies
-4. Run `node index.js` to start the bot!
+4. Run `npm start` to start the bot!

-Automated setup / tests / more features coming soon.